Up to 811 million people.

 United Way & 211

 At United Way, we take on the biggest challenges—in new ways.
-That’s why our Ride United: Last Mile Delivery program won awards in 2021 for innovation and impact.
-This program’s result is 8.5+ million meals delivered.
+That’s why our Ride United: Last Mile Delivery program has won awards for innovation and impact.
+This program’s result is 20.3 million meals delivered.
 This spotlight recognizes the collaboration between United Way, 211, DoorDash, TikTok, PetSmart Charities and other national and local partners driving the program’s success.

 Ride United: Last Mile Delivery provides those in need with free deliveries of food and essential items such as personal care supplies for infants and seniors, food and supplies for pets and service animals, and educational supplies for students.
 The free “last mile” door-to-door deliveries of food from area food banks, food pantries and other distribution points to senior citizens, low-income families and those who can’t leave home is making a big difference during the pandemic.